-Churches Together in Herefordshire Newsletter – April 2020
+Churches Together in Herefordshire Newsletter – May 2020

-Please let me know where churches have been working together to support their communities so that I can share with others.
+Please let me know too, where churches have been working together to support their communities so that I can share with others.

-Deadline for copy for the next newsletter – 25th April.
+Deadline for copy for the next newsletter – 25th May.

 Anna Nugent County Ecumenical Officer

 Churches Together in Herefordshire’s Open Meeting was to be held this month and we were going to be hosting Paul Northup, the Creative Director of the great Christian festival ‘Greenbelt’.
 Inevitably our Open Meeting and Greenbelt have both been cancelled, sadly, but Paul has agreed to come and talk to us next May instead.
 Put Wednesday 5th May 2021 in your diary!